fokosun/webscrapa/README.md

         print_r($scrap->toArrayScrapDOM());

-- Use the toStringScrapDOM method to get the results of your query in array format
+- Use the toStringScrapDOM method to get the results of your query in string format

         print_r($scrap->toStringScrapDOM())